Friday, December 16, 2011

 So you think I'm a Nazi?
 Nope.
 I'm a realist.
 And sometimes the nice things to believe are not the real things to believe.
 And can I say that I'm not the one who promotes the idea that thousands of children should continue to be born to parents who will exchange what should be love with sexual and aggressive release.
 I won't labour the point, but again, if you're not for effective change then you choose the status quo and whatever it is that the status quo will evolve into.
 It's not pretty.

-I believe that the time for reproduction licenses has come.
+I believe that the time for breeding licenses has come.
 At the least can we start talking about it?
 If there are better (realistic) solutions to the problems that I'm talking about then great, I'm all ears.
 But so far I can't see them.

-4 comments:
+16 comments:

 1. quote: